mckinsey/vizro/vizro-core/docs/pages/development/documentation-style-guide.md

 Simple is clear, concise and direct:

-> We build new skills within your team.
+> We build new skills in your team.

 Simple is not vague, verbose or full of jargon: